best-practice-and-impact/ons-spark/ons-spark/spark-concepts/spark-application-and-ui.md

 Note that Jobs, Stages and Tasks are numbered starting from zero.

 Now look more closely at the DataFrame.
 On the left there is a Spark DataFrame which is split up into four sections, called *partitions*.
 Spark puts our data into partitions automatically so we don't have to decide how or when to do it.
-More details on exactly how Spark does this are in the **Partitions Article**.
+More details on exactly how Spark does this are in the [Partitions Article](../spark-concepts/partitions).

 The first operation to be applied to this DataFrame is a *narrow* transformation, e.g. adding two columns to create a new column.
 The second operation is again a narrow transformation.
 These two operations can be run in parallel, because each child partition has only one parent, indicated by the golden arrows.

 Then we hit a stage boundary, which means the third operation is a *wide* transformation, e.g. aggregating the data or joining with another DataFrame.
 This is a wide operation because each child partition has multiple parent partitions.
-This is also an example of *shuffling* the data, which means to move data between partitions, more on shuffling in the **Shuffling Article**.
+This is also an example of *shuffling* the data, which means to move data between partitions, more on shuffling in the [Shuffling Article](../spark-concepts/shuffling).

 Finally in the diagram above there is another narrow operation on the aggregated DataFrame before we run into an *action*, e.g. writing the data to HDFS or a simple count of the rows.

 As we execute the wide and narrow transformations nothing happens to the data at this point in time, Spark just builds up a plan of what to do with the DataFrame.
 This plan is a called the execution plan and is a set of instructions of how to transform the data from one state to another.
-More on the execution plan in the **Persisting Article**.
+More on the execution plan in the [Persisting Article](../spark-concepts/persistence).
 An action initiates the execution plan and so this is when the DataFrame is processed.
 All the previous transformations, along with the action, are put into Spark *jobs* and deployed on the Spark cluster.

-## Investigate the Spark UI
+### Investigate the Spark UI

 We will create an application and execute some code to create jobs.
 Then we can drill down from Job to Stage to Task and investigate their performance.
 In most cases this is where we look first when trying to diagnose a slow Spark application.

-### Create an application
+#### Create an application

 The first step is to create an application.
 Once we create a Spark application we can look at the Spark UI.
-If we stop the Spark session using `spark.stop()`/`spark_disconnect()` or disconnect from the notebook, the Spark UI for our application can no longer be accessed.
+If we stop the Spark session using [`spark.stop()`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.SparkSession.stop.html)/[`spark_disconnect()`](https://spark.rstudio.com/packages/sparklyr/latest/reference/spark-connections.html) or disconnect from the notebook, the Spark UI for our application can no longer be accessed.

 Let's start with the necessary imports and create an application.
 ````{tabs}